 - Berkeley Plantation sits on the James River and is the site of the first official Thanksgiving in 1619.
 How cool is that?

-- Enjoy an evening of “Chopped, the murder mystery” at the Haunted Dinner Theater.
-Good for the whole family with a little magic and a buffet dinner.
+- Enjoy a family friendly evening of interactive dining at the Haunted Dinner Theater.
+Good for even the little ones with a little magic and a buffet dinner.